Changing a User Password

 From the Web UI

-To enable users to have the ability to change their passwords on the Web UI, the 'Force Authentication via STEP' setting must be checked for the specific user.
-This setting is in workbench on the System Setup tab under the user node.
-If this setting is unchecked, the 'Old password,' 'New password,' and 'Repeat new password' fields do not display, and the user will be unable to change their passwords in the Web UI.
+If the 'Force Authentication via STEP' parameter is unchecked, the 'Old password,' 'New password,' and 'Repeat new password' fields do not display, and the user cannot change their password in the Web UI.

-Access to a User Details screen can be configured in different ways.
-For example, if a User Widget linked to a 'User Details' screen has been configured on the Homepage, then a user can click on the 'User Details' link (as shown in the screenshot below) to access the change password functionality.
-For more information, refer to the User Widget topic (here) in the Web User Interfaces documentation.
+For example, configure a User Widget on the Homepage linked to a 'User Details' screen.
+A user can click on the 'User Details' link (as shown in the screenshot below) to access the change password functionality.
+For more information, refer to the User Widget topic in the Web User Interfaces documentation.

-If correctly configured, users the 'User Details' screen displays.
+If correctly configured, the 'User Details' screen displays.

 1. In the 'Old password' field, enter the current password for the user.